Milestone-Proposal:JUNET1984

 Hierarchical domain names are a concept that was first considered in the ARPANET and published as RFC822 in 1983, and when mail delivery using hierarchical domain names was implemented in JUNET in 1984-1985, the ARPANET also introduced the concept of hierarchical domain names as The first UNIX implementation of the Domain Name System was in 1984, and the revised version of BIND appeared in 1985, so the implementation of mail delivery using hierarchical domain names was being implemented almost in parallel with ARPANET.
 In addition, mail delivery with hierarchical domain names over the intermittent link network is an original JUNET implementation.

 The handling of Japanese on the network differs from the single-byte handling that had been done for English or European languages up to that point, and requires consideration of multi-byte handling.
 Discussions at JUNET have made important contributions not simply for dealing with the Japanese language, but also for dealing with multibyte characters.
 Discussions and developments regarding the handling of Japanese in the network are by the JUNET community and are original to JUNET.
 In addition, these discussions have led to lively discussions in China and Korea, which are non-alphabetic language regions (Vietnam joined later), and we believe that these discussions have contributed greatly to multilingualization.
 We believe that these achievements have made a significant contribution to international communication by giving the world access to original information described in a variety of languages.
+We also believe that the discussions at JUNET regarding the treatment of Japanese became the basis for the current multilingualization of various IT systems.

 Supporting texts and citations to establish the dates, location, and importance of the achievement: Minimum of five (5), but as many as needed to support the milestone, such as patents, contemporary newspaper articles, journal articles, or chapters in scholarly books.
 'Scholarly' is defined as peer-reviewed, with references, and published.
 You must supply the texts or excerpts themselves, not just the references.
 At least one of the references must be from a scholarly book or journal article.
 All supporting materials must be in English, or accompanied by an English translation.